 Florida joins eleven other Department of Transportation state agencies incorporating Opiniator within their rest areas.
-Driver feedback using Opiniator is in over 450 rest areas.
-A list of these agencies and the main benefits is found here.
+Driver feedback using Opiniator is in over 450 rest areas across 12 states.

 What we are doing is making it easy and convenient for the driver to give feedback on a device they are familiar with, and an input method they prefer.